Know Your Cholesterol Levels

 The Age Factor

-- Diet: Diet plays an important role in controlling your cholesterol levels.
-Foods rich in cholesterol, saturated fats and trans fats push your cholesterol levels too high for your well-being.
+Diet plays an important role in controlling your cholesterol levels.
+Foods rich in cholesterol, saturated fats, and trans fats push your levels too high for your well-being.

 A blood test called lipid or lipoprotein profiling measures the blood serum cholesterol levels, first on a fasting stomach and then after meals.
 The lipid profile will give information about the total cholesterol, LDL cholesterol and HDL cholesterol.